openssl/openssl/README.md

 #### Step 1: Build and install liboqs

-The following instructions will download (using git, alternatively, [download an archive of the source](https://github.com/open-quantum-safe/liboqs/archive/master.zip) and unzip the project) and build the x64 release configuration of liboqs, then copy the required files it into a subdirectory inside the OpenSSL folder.
-You may need to install dependencies before building liboqs; see the [liboqs README](https://github.com/open-quantum-safe/liboqs/blob/master/README.md).
+The following instructions will download (using git, alternatively, [download an archive of the source](https://github.com/open-quantum-safe/liboqs/archive/main.zip) and unzip the project) and build the x64 release configuration of liboqs, then copy the required files it into a subdirectory inside the OpenSSL folder.
+You may need to install dependencies before building liboqs; see the [liboqs README](https://github.com/open-quantum-safe/liboqs/blob/main/README.md).

-	git clone --branch master https://github.com/open-quantum-safe/liboqs.git
+	git clone --branch main https://github.com/open-quantum-safe/liboqs.git
 	cd liboqs
 	mkdir build
 	cd build